Cape Hatteras Fishing

 The southernmost marina on the island, next to the ferry docks and closest to the inlet, Hatteras Landing books both inshore and offshore fishing charters year round, including make-up charters for only $240 per person.
 Slip rentals for boats up to 90 feet are available, with power and water hookups at every slip.
-Showers, laundry facilities, a well-stocked convenience store with snack and drink items, and a take-out restaurant are on site.
+Showers, laundry facilities, a well-stocked convenience store with snack and drink items, a bar with cold draft beers and a take-out restaurant are on site.

 - 26248 N.C.
 Highway 12

 Island Cruisers offers a wide variety of car rentals on Hatteras Island, including four-wheel-drive vehicles such as Jeep Wranglers, Cherokees and Chevy Suburbans for both beach and road cruising.
 They also have regular two-wheel-drive car rentals, ranging from economy to mid-size to multi-passenger vehicles as well as a classic antique car for weddings and special occasions.
 These vehicles can be used for sightseeing all over the Outer Banks, not just Hatteras Island.
 You can also rent a classic VW-powered fiberglass convertible Buggy that’s a blast to drive—this is for street use only and is designated for daily sightseeing trips between Hatteras and Ocracoke.
 Island Cruisers recently added golf cart rentals as well.
 Fishing accessories are available.
 Reservations are highly recommended, as they book up quickly.